henri23/prometheus/docs/ARCHITECTURE.md

-# Prometheus Architecture
+# Voltrum Architecture

-This document provides a comprehensive overview of the Prometheus CAD application architecture, design principles, and system interactions.
+This document provides a comprehensive overview of the Voltrum CAD application architecture, design principles, and system interactions.

 ## High-Level Architecture

-Prometheus follows a **layered architecture** with clear separation between the engine core and application-specific code:
+Voltrum follows a **layered architecture** with clear separation between the engine core and application-specific code:

 ```
 ┌─────────────────────────────────┐